 Flight disruptions can cost billions of dollars, but most modern commercial flights rely on air traffic control systems that harbor serious vulnerabilities.
-By 2020, the transition will be complete to a system called NextGen, which relies on Automatic Dependent Surveillance – Broadcast, or ADS-B for short.
+The Federal Aviation Administration uses an infrastructure called NextGen, which relies on Automatic Dependent Surveillance – Broadcast, or ADS-B for short.

 Imagine you're a pilot just finishing up a long transatlantic flight.
-It's night, and you're relying primarily on your instruments, when out of the blue your traffic collision avoidance system (TCAS) yells at you "Traffic one mile ahead.
+It's night, and you're relying primarily on your instruments, when out of the blue, your traffic collision avoidance system (TCAS) yells at you "Traffic one mile ahead.
 Descend.
 Descend!"
 After thousands of hours of training, you instinctually comply, when suddenly 99 more planes appear in your display.
-In fact, if you are flying an Airbus in autopilot, then there isn't even a choice — it reacts automatically.
+If you are flying an Airbus in autopilot, then there isn't even a choice — it reacts automatically.

 Consider the mayhem that could be caused using this kind of attack on air traffic control at a major airport during the busy holiday season.
-Mother Nature has already provided us with a multitude of examples of the chaos that ensues from air traffic disruption such as the "nightmare for thousands of LAX travelers" or when Icelandic volcano Eyjafjallajökull caused flight disruptions that cost airlines $1.7 billion.
+Mother Nature has already provided a multitude of examples of the chaos that ensues from disruption.
+There was that "nightmare for thousands of LAX travelers," as well as Icelandic volcano Eyjafjallajökull that caused flight disruptions that cost airlines $1.7 billion.

 Now it doesn't take Mother Nature — a single hacker can have similar results.